NadimintiSaiSirisha/ANPR/README.md

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
+* Python packages:
+   * opencv-python==4.2.0.32
+   * scikit-build
+   * cmake
+   * future
+   * builtins
+   * imutils
-* ex.
-Windows 10
+* OS Version: Windows 10

 ### Installing

-* How/where to download your program
+* To run the CCPD_Indian version with annotations in the form of .XML files, download the CCPD_Indian code.
 * Any modifications needed to be made to files/folders

 ### Executing program